 Celtic knots represent infinity and eternity because they don't contain beginnings or ends.
 In ancient times, if a gift was adorned with a Celtic knot, it was thought to give the recipient longevity or good luck in new adventures.
 This no-sew headband is made with a Shannon knot, which symbolizes balanced creativity, a fitting emblem because it makes creative use of old T-shirts.
+You have to see how easy this is!
+Watch the video here.

 - Sharp scissors